Fill out Form 1099-G Online in 2026

 • Why did I get Form 1099-G?

-You received a 1099-G because you received certain government payments, such as unemployment compensation, state or local income tax refunds, credits, or offsets, or other specific types of payments.
+You received Form 1099-G because you received certain government payments, such as unemployment compensation, state or local income tax refunds, credits, or offsets, or other specific types of payments.

 • Do I need to report income from Form 1099-G on my tax return?